Together In Ministry – Clergy Support Groups

 The intent was to gather ministers intergenerationally for the purpose of exposing younger ministers to the wisdom of their elders.
 And for the seasoned ministers to hear about new ideas and current technologies for ministry.

 After canvassing the minsters in the PBA community, the first three groups began in January 2021.
-In September 2022, an additional group has been added.
-If you are interested in joining a group contact Rev. Julia Bruton Sheppard at jbsheppard@lphiabaptist.org and/or Ms. Janet Reedy at jhreedy@philadelphiabaptist.org.
-For complete details please review the attached flyer.
+In September 2022, an additional group was added.
+If you are interested in joining a group contact Rev. Julia Bruton Sheppard at jbsheppard@lphiabaptist.org and/or Ms. Janet Reedy at jhreedy@philadelphiabaptist.org

 Christ and Cultural Humility